DefangLabs/samples/samples/csharp-dotnet/README.md

 # ASP.NET Core & JavaScript Task Manager

-This project demonstrates a simple task manager application using ASP.NET Core for the backend and JavaScript for client-side component rendering.
-It also includes Docker configurations for easy deployment.
+This project is a simple task manager application using ASP.NET Core for the backend and JavaScript for client-side component rendering.
+We show case how to deploy it to both defang and docker for both prod and dev environments.

 ## NOTE